-- Clean weekly with Motorcraft® Wheel and Tire Cleaner (ZC-37-A), which is available from your authorized dealer.
+- Clean weekly with Motorcraft® Wheel and Tire Cleaner, which is available from your authorized dealer.
 Heavy dirt and brake dust accumulation may require agitation with a sponge.
 Rinse thoroughly with a strong stream of water. - Never apply any cleaning chemical to hot or warm wheel rims or covers. - Some automatic car washes may cause damage to the finish on your wheel rims or covers.
-Chemical-strength cleaners, or cleaning chemicals, in combination with brush agitation to remove brake dust and dirt, could wear away the clearcoat finish over time. - Do not use hydrofluoric acid-based or high caustic-based wheel cleaners, steel wool, fuels or strong household detergent. - To remove tar and grease, use Motorcraft® Bug and Tar Remover (ZC-42), available from your authorized dealer.
+Industrial-strength (heavy-duty) cleaners, or cleaning chemicals, in combination with brush agitation to remove brake dust and dirt, could wear away the clearcoat finish over time. - Do not use hydrofluoric acid-based or high caustic-based wheel cleaners, steel wool, fuels or strong household detergent. - To remove tar and grease, use Motorcraft® Bug and Tar Remover, available from your authorized dealer.